binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

    * - CPUs
      - GPUs

-   * - Work mostly in sequence.
-Several cores and good task switching give the impression of parallelism but a CPU is fundamentally designed to run one task at a time.
+   * - Generally work in sequence.
+Many cores and good task switching give the impression of parallelism but a CPU is fundamentally designed to run one task at a time.
-     - Are designed to work in parallel.
-A vast amount of cores and threading managed in hardware enables GPUs to perform many calculations at once.
+     - Designed to work in parallel.
+A large amount of cores and threading managed in hardware enables GPUs to perform many calculations at once.

-   * - Are designed for task parallelism.
+   * - Designed for task parallelism.
-     - Are designed for data parallelism.
+     - Designed for data parallelism.

    * - Have a small amount of cores that can complete a single complex tasks at a high speed.